-October 19, 2017: Hazard Mitigation Kickoff Meeting
+October 17, 2017: Hazard Mitigation Kickoff Meeting

-H-GAC and the Planning Team hosted a public meeting at the Liberty County Jack Hartel Building on October 19, 2017.
+H-GAC and the Planning Team hosted a public meeting at the Chambers County Courthouse Annex on October 17, 2017.
 The purpose of the meeting was for H-GAC staff to gather feedback and input on the draft Hazard Analysis and discuss local vulnerabilities.
 The planning team and members of the community were given a presentation and provided large maps displaying the analysis of various hazards.
 Participants worked with H-GAC staff to improve the accuracy of the analysis and pinpoint the vulnerabilities of each hazard within their communities.
 Meeting participants also discussed their current ability to mitigate these threats and how to draft a mitigation action to address them.
-Prior to the meeting, community members and stakeholders were invited through press releases, public service announcements, and other advertisements.
-See Appendix A for the meeting agenda, attendee information, and press release.
+Prior to the meeting, community members and stakeholders were invited through press releases, public service announcements, and other advertisements in the Barbers Hill-Dayton Press, Hometown Journey Magazine Hometown Press, the Anahuac Progress See Appendix A for the meeting agenda, attendee information, and press release.